Cross-platform C SDK logo

 font_destroy(&font);

-Graph that relationships Unicode characters with glyphs and fonts.
+Graphic that relates Unicode characters to glyphs and fonts.

 Figure 1: Text representation: codepoints + glyphs.